Why Your Insurance Company's Financial Strength Matters

 What is the best AM Best rating an insurance company can receive?

 The highest AM Best rating is A++ (Superior), which signals the strongest ability to meet ongoing policyholder obligations.
-Very few insurers achieve this top rating — companies like New York Life are among the select group that consistently hold it.
+Very few insurers achieve this top rating — companies like GEICO (Berkshire Hathaway), USAA, and Travelers are among the select group that currently hold it as of 2026.
+Note that State Farm, historically an A++ carrier, was downgraded to A+ (Superior) in November 2025 following years of underwriting losses tied to auto, homeowners, and weather-related claims.
 For most consumers, any rating of A- or higher is considered financially solid and appropriate for purchasing coverage.

 Are insurance companies required to be rated by AM Best or S&P?

 No — financial strength ratings are voluntary.
 Insurers choose whether to be evaluated by rating agencies.
-A company with no rating isn't automatically unsafe, but the absence of a rating from any major agency should prompt further research through your state's Department of Insurance to verify the company's financial standing.
+A company with no rating isn't automatically unsafe, but the absence of a rating from any major agency should prompt further research through your state's Department of Insurance to verify the company's financial standing and licensing status.

 If my insurance company goes bankrupt, will I still be covered?

-You'll have some protection through your state's guaranty association, which steps in to cover certain claims up to defined limits.
+You'll have some protection through your state's guaranty association, which steps in to cover certain claims up to defined limits — typically between $100,000 and $300,000 per claim for auto insurance, depending on your state.
 However, payouts can take time, and amounts above the cap may not be fully recovered.
+U.S. insurance receiverships doubled to 10 cases in 2025 — with 8 liquidations — a reminder that this is a real risk.
 This is why it's critical to choose a financially healthy insurer rather than relying on the guaranty fund as a fallback.

 How often should I check my insurer's financial strength rating?

 It's a good habit to check your insurer's rating at least once a year, especially at renewal time.
-Rating agencies continuously review and update their assessments, and a company that was highly rated when you bought your policy could have been downgraded since.
-Checking takes only a few minutes and could save you from a major headache later.
+Rating agencies continuously review and update their assessments — in 2025, AM Best affirmations rose to 83.9% of all rating actions, but personal lines carriers saw the most volatility in downgrades.
+Checking takes only a few minutes at ambest.com and could save you from a major headache later.

 Does a higher financial strength rating mean better customer service?